LDSSA/batch4-students/S06 - DS in the Real World/BLU15 - Model CSI/README.md

 #### Main topics

-- Recommender Systems Workflow
+- Model diagnosing (for performance and client requirements)
-- Train/Test Split for Recommender Systems
+- Calibrating and fixing model problems
-- Evaluation Metrics
+- Redeploying the model

 ## How to go through this BLU

 1. Follow the [Learning Unit Workflow](https://github.com/LDSSA/batch4-students#learning-unit-workflow) to setup your environment.
-2. Go through the Learning Notebooks (there's two of them).
+2. Go through the Learning Notebook and the original_model notebook.
 3. Do the Exercise notebook, and submit it on [the portal](https://portal.lisbondatascience.org), as usual.

 ## "I need help understanding something"